Below are some common questions students and parents ask regarding on-campus housing and dining at PSU.

 Plymouth State University policy states that all students are required to live on campus if space is available.
 This policy is sometimes adjusted in order to best fit the needs of the community and campus.

-Next year: 2015-2016 academic year, any student who is 20 years of age before June 1, 2015 is eligible to live off campus.
+Next year: 2015-2016 academic year, any student who is 20 years of age on or before May 31, 2015 is eligible to live off campus.
 Exceptions to the age requirement are made for students living with a parent or guardian or commuting from a parent- or guardian-owned home within a 50 mile commute of campus (appropriate documentation and approval required).
 Any student not meeting one of these criteria is expected to live in on-campus housing.

 Current policy: 2014-15 academic year, students who will be 20 on or before September 1, 2014 or have earned 30 or more credits prior to the start of the spring 2014 semester are eligible to live off campus.
 All first- and second-year students are expected to live on campus.